pepabo/global_sign/README.md

 ### Configuration

-An example Rails initializer would look something like this:
+An example initializer would look something like this:

 ```ruby
 GlobalSign.configure do |configuration|